hannimeee/lockedin/README.md

-# LockedIn: Revolutionize Your Study Sessions
+# LockedIn: Codebrew 2024 Emerging Technology Winner Project

 Welcome to LockedIn, the next level of study efficiency that employs cutting-edge technology to help you maximize your study sessions.
 With a focus on real-time engagement tracking through facial recognition, LockedIn is designed to transform how you study, ensuring every minute spent is effective.